crypto-com/thaler-docs/docs/getting-started/thaler-testnet.md

 - 100GB storage space

 ::: tip NOTE
-If you are using Microsoft Azure, you will need to create an instance of [Azure Confidential Computing](https://portal.azure.com/#create/microsoft-azure-compute.acc-virtual-machine-v2acc-virtual-machine-v2) with the above hardware requirement.
+If you are using Microsoft Azure, you will need to create an instance of [Azure Confidential Computing (login required)](https://portal.azure.com/#create/microsoft-azure-compute.acc-virtual-machine-v2acc-virtual-machine-v2) with the above hardware requirement.

 You will also need to create an extra disk in the Azure panel and mount it to the created instance.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal).
 :::